zweyuya/st125990_A2_Segmentation-Assignment/README.md

-# A2 Image Recognition — Results
+# A2 Segmentation Assignment
 ---

-## A2-01: Object Detection — YOLOv3 & YOLOv4
+## A2-01: Object Detection — YOLOv4

 ### Commands Used